Scams exist everywhere online, including affiliate marketing scams.

-If you have taken up affiliate marketing as a way of making extra money, you're probably already aware of the many pitfalls you might encounter in the process.
-There are scams everywhere online, including in the affiliate marketing industry.
+If you have taken up affiliate marketing as a way of making extra money, you may already be aware of the many pitfalls you might encounter in the process.

 Affiliate program owners run into scams sometimes, such as people trying to sell products and pocket the refunds, affiliates who promise bonuses and don't deliver, and so on.
 Affiliate marketers, too, can be scammed by the program owners or even by the public.
-Make sure your website stays scam-free with these crucial strategies.
+Make sure your blog avoids affiliate marketing scams with these crucial strategies.

 Research first, apply later.